2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

             response.send(200)
             }
             ```
+            **Note:** This snippet of code takes in a request body from the Todo List Application which represents a `todo` item.
+The body is then converted into a new json object called `newTask` to represent the new `todo` item.
+The new json object is finally appended to a json list located in a file called `database.json` to represent our `todos` list.

 3. In this step, we will be creating a json file to act as our database and hold data submitted from our Front-end application once a user clicks on the **Add** button.
       + Navigate to the `backend` directory. **Hint:** This is the directory that only contains package.json, package-lock.json, and index.js files.
         1. Create a new file called `database.json` out of which we'll store the data received from the front-end by running this command: `touch database.json`\
-           **Note:** If this command doesn't work, look into creating the file thru a file explorer.
+           **Note:** If this command doesn't work, look into creating the file thru a file explorer or VS code.
       + Navigate to `backend/database.json`
         1. Implement the code snippet provided below:
            ```
            []
            ```
+           **Note:** The square brackets must be placed within this json file or we will receive an error when trying to append `todo` items within a list.
+Square brackets corresponds to an array.
       + The file structure of your project should now look similar to what is shown on the screenshot below:
         <img width="302" alt="Screen Shot 2022-06-23 at 11 27 59 AM" src="https://user-images.githubusercontent.com/57464095/175369370-5a323053-deff-43a3-ad1c-bca2918135f8.png">